wenbinyugroup/ivabs/_sources/ivabs/getstart.rst.txt

 Run iVABS with a simple example
 -------------------------------

-Start the shell/terminal that is configured for the installation.
+Start the shell/terminal that is configured during the installation.

 Optionally change the python virtual environment.
 For example, if Python 3 and all dependencies are installed in a virtual environment named ``py3ivabs`` using Anaconda, then activate it using